MLA Format: Everything You Need to Know Here

 The short answer is “No!”
 When citing, only include the components that help the reader locate the exact same source themselves.

-It isn’t necessary to go digging for items such as random numbers, version types, or names of other individuals or contributors associated with the source.
+It isn’t necessary to go digging for items such as numbers, version types, or names of other individuals or contributors associated with the source if they aren’t applicable.
 If you think it’s beneficial for the reader, then include it.

 Related to citations, here are helpful pages on:

 If you’re looking for an MLA citation generator, head to the EasyBib homepage.
 Our formatter will help you create citations quickly and easily!

 Need APA, too?
 There are also EasyBib tools and an APA citation website reference guide to help you learn the basics.

 Edits and Proofreading

 Editing and proofreading your assignment prior to submission is an incredibly important step in the research process.
 Editing involves checking the paper for the following items:

 - Spelling: Are all words spelled correctly?
 Review all proper names, places, and other unique words to ensure correct spelling.
 When finished, run the project through a spell checker.
 Many word processing programs, such as Microsoft Word and Google Drive, provide a free spell checking feature.
 While spell checks are beneficial, they do not always spot every mistake, so make sure you take the time to read through the assignment carefully.
 If you’re still not sure if your project contains proper spelling, ask a friend to read through it.
 They may find a mistake you missed!